Position Description and Application Instructions

 1. Knowledge of the field of public diplomacy

-3. Experience in digital, social media and online communications
+3. Experience in digital publishing, social media and online communications

-4. Background in website management and graphic design
+4. Abilities in website management and graphic design

 Eligibility

-1. Accepted to any graduate program in the School of International Service or
+1. Accepted to any graduate program in universities in the Washington, D.C. region

 2. Enrolled full-time (9 credits or more) or part-time (3 credits or more)